Wuhoos/file_manager/README.md

 2. Modify the script file to specify the directories you want to organize:

-imgDir = 'path/to/img/dir'
+-imgDir = 'path/to/img/dir'

-docDir = 'path/to/doc/dir'
+-docDir = 'path/to/doc/dir'

-otherDir = 'path/to/other/dir'
+-otherDir = 'path/to/other/dir'

 3. Run the script by executing python organize_directories.py in your terminal.